sergio-lucas/webCamProcessor/docs/README.md

 # Face detector for web browser
 This detector was tested on different browsers;

-- obfuscation of destination code for
++ obfuscation of destination code for
-- minify code changes
++ minify code changes
-- check api docs build for
++ check api docs build for
 - move worker into detector folder (move face_mesh, utils, wasm_helper to helper folder in detector folder)
+- convert webworker to ts file process it and minimize
 - add examples to docs
-- add link to documentation
++ add link to documentation
 - unit tests
 - integration tests for main detector
-- convert webworker to ts file process it and minimize
 - remove unused files
 - refactor config files
 - download external dependencies and put it into repo